-This might be a good time to mention that Rodent Strobe's High Intensity Get Rid of Squirrels in Attic Strobes have built-in surge protection.
+This might be a good time to mention that Arizona Pest Products llc Pest Control Lights that are made to Get Rid of Squirrels in Attic have built-in surge protection too.

-"Kevin, I just wanted to let you know that the rodent strobes we purchased for our fire station have worked perfectly.
+"Kevin, I just wanted to let you know that the rodent Strobes(No longer selling Strobes) we purchased for our fire station have worked perfectly.
 We have a station located in the middle of the Everglades and had a severe rodent infestation problem which resulted in $10,000 dollars in damages.
-We installed the rodent strobes and have had no infestation since.
+We installed the rodent Strobes and have had no infestation since.
 Thanks for a great product!"
-(This testimony was emailed to Rodent Strobe Inc.10 months after the strobes were installed.)
+(This testimony was emailed to Rodent Strobe Inc.10 months after the Strobes were installed.)

 Alan McLaughlin CHS-III

 Everglades City, FloRida

 We are excited to introduce the Egress-Success™.
 This Pest Control Light is not as bright as some Pest Control Lights, but the advances in light perception technology we believe makes for a more powerful impact on the visual and mental perceptions of the Squirrels, Rats, and other pests that customers want to Get Rid of in their Attics, Walls, Cellars/Basements, etc.

 "Not as Bright But a Whole Lot Smarter"™

 The ophthalmic principle of “Flash Persistence” is one of the scientific discoveries that makes this Pest Control Lights so very visually disturbing.
 This Pest Control Light is only 300 - 400 lumens or about a mere 35 peak candlepower, but the flash patterns which produce the phenomenon of “Flash Persistence” and limited light spectrum produce the same effect as is used by the military and police in weapon-mounted and handheld tactical lights as a visual deterrent and disabling tactic.